 - 2015, “Expanding space, redshifts and rigidity: Conceptual issues in cosmology“.
 My Master’s thesis in general relativity.

-It has a detailed introduction to distance measurement including the spatial projector and “proper metric” (aka “pullback” onto a material manifold) (§3), along with a defense of ruler distance (§6) where the Rindler quote says it best!
+The thesis has a detailed introduction to distance measurement including the spatial projector and “proper metric” (aka “pullback” onto a material manifold) (§3), along with a defense of ruler distance (§6).
 There is also a detailed introduction to Rindler’s accelerated coordinates (§2.7, §3 etc), followed by a generalising procedure (§8).
 Also present is an overview of Newtonian cosmology and the Milne model (§4).
-Experts, please tell me if the interpretation of redshift material is worth publishing!
+A major theme is that cosmic redshifts can be variously taken as Doppler, gravitational, cosmic, or a combination of these, but most interpretations aren’t “natural”.

 I have decided to start a relativity “wiki”, which is closer to my aims than a blog.
 Besides, I have experience of making over 16,000 edits on Wikipedia itself.
 A wiki will allow for better structuring and linking of content, for instance of niche content such as: Black hole → Schwarzschild → Geodesics → “drips” → exact integral.
 The content is still being polished, and I have many notes which are not integrated yet.